opensesamemedia/syncstage-docs/docs/ios/quickstart.md

-Privacy - Microphone Usage Description (Need microphone access for audio recording) Privacy - Camera Usage Description (No need for camera access), required by ffmpeg Privacy - Location When In Use Usage Description, required to get better service results
+Privacy - Microphone Usage Description (Need microphone access for audio recording) Privacy - Camera Usage Description (No need for camera access), required by ffmpeg Privacy - Location When In Use Usage Description, required to get better service results Privacy - Location Default Accuracy Reduced, set it to YES, no need for accurate location.

 ```